n7tae/smart-group-server/README.md

 ### What's New

+* **V# 180218** The CRepeaterHandler class has been removed from the project, along with the CDDDataHandler and DCCSHandler classes.
+A crash bug, where someone would try to link to a Smart Group module, has been fixed.

 * **V# 180205** There was a benign bug causing some linked groups not to properly receive polls from X-reflectors, causing these groups to do an unnecessary re-link at the end of each poll inactivity timer.
 This has been fixed.
 I introduced this bug when I did major modifications to the C-Handler, C-ProtocolHandler and C-ProtcolHandlerPool classes.
 The C-ProtocolHandlerPool classes now use a std::list to keep the C-ProtcolHandler instances, instead of a static array.
 I consider this release the first public release compareable to *Version 1.0.0*.

 * **V# 180203** A buffer overflow error has been fixed in CConnectData.
 I introduced this bug when replacing wxWidgets.
 (I wish the standard library had a format or sprint subroutine for std::string!)
 Now it's fixed.